Flashback, warm nights, Almost left behind, Suitcases of memories, Time after…— Cyndi Lauper

 Somewhere along the way, reality set in and that included making money with my photography.
 The motto of the studio Mary and I opened in the 1980’s was “for the art of photography,” but it was immediately apparent that commerce became more critical.
 Artistic impulses remained somewhere in the back of our minds but at that point craft became more important.
 That’s because we needed to deliver the highest possible quality images for our clients.

-When we sold the studio (there’s more on why in the book, but it was health related) things shifted back to the artistic side but something else was added to my personal journey.
-Take the image immediately above—that I just made on Monday—for example.
+When we sold the studio things shifted back to the artistic side but something else was added to my personal journey.
+Take the image immediately, for example.
 In my opinion it’s nowhere as good a photograph as the other image but it represents where I am now with my photography and that’s all about having fun.
 You see, something else happened during this transition and has carried over to this day: I discovered how much I didn‘t know and that why these days I try to learn something new each day.